BlackAnon22/BlackAnon22.github.io/posts/CTF Competitions/picoCTF_2024.md

 ![image](https://github.com/BlackAnon22/BlockChain_Hacking/assets/67879936/4aa6ccb5-83f4-426b-821d-c81bccccb09d)

-Well, as you can see we can't use any characters here hehe.
+Well, as you can see we can't use any character here hehe.

 What we'll make use of here is something known as wildcards